OnlySlides/Wireshark-Workshop/README.md

 An example of malicious HTTP, HTTPS, and TCP traffic will be displayed below.

 ##### Examples: 5.1, 5.2, 5.3

-Example 5.1: pcap contains post-infection unencrypted traffic caused by Formbook malware.
+**Example 5.1**: pcap contains post-infection unencrypted traffic caused by Formbook malware.
 Formbook is a messy/noisy type of malware that generate a lot of HTTP GET & POST requests.
 Any form of Formbook will cause the same patterns in GET & POST requests; note that other Formbooks will have different patterns. <br /> Malware was delivered as an email with an attachment -> attached ZIP archive -> extracted malware. <br />

 Open pcap > basic web filter > scroll down to see more HTTP requests > this Formbook sample has the first four characters as 'e8bw' > follow TCP stream of any HTTP GET request > minimal info in the HTTP request headers likely indicate malicious activity > new search filter show the HTTP responses to the GET requests > basic + DNS filter > find indicators of some domains that were contacted by Formbook malware that did not resolve.
 <p align="center">